, ,

 How to prepare micro entity accounts

 It’s a legal requirement to file your company accounts each year and it can be a daunting process.
-If you qualify as a micro entity, here’s an overview of what you can submit:
+If you qualify, here’s a micro entity accounts example of what you could submit:

 • a simplified balance sheet – this won’t need to include information on creditors and debtors.
 However, it’ll need footnotes and signing off by a director.
 You’ll also need to include a statement to confirm it’s been prepared in line with micro entity provisions

-• an auditor’s report – most micro entities are exempt from auditing, but you can submit this report if you want to
+• an auditor’s report – most micro entities are exempt from auditing, but you if you’re not, you’ll need to submit it

 What are ‘filleted’ accounts?